bredd/byu-itc-252.github.io/Tools.md

 ### Commonly-used options
 * `-m32`<br/>Compile and link for 32-bit mode
-* `-O0`<br/>Turn off all optimizations making assembly code easier to read and debug.
+* `-O0`<br/>Turn off all optimizations.
+Usually this makes assembly code easier to read and debug.
 (That's capital "O" followed by zero.)
-Sometimes `-O1` with minimal optimization may be valuable.
+* `-O1` `-O2` `-O3`<br/>Add varying degrees of optimization.
+These certainly make the code more efficient and somethimes make it easier to understand.
+* `-Os`<br/>Optimize for size (instead of performance).
+This may also make the generated code more intelligible.
 * `-S`<br/>Compile to assembly language - to see how things are done.
+(That's a capital 'S'.)
 * `-S -masm=intel`<br/>Compile to intel-syntax assembly language.
 * `-S -masm=att`<br/>Compile to AT&T-syntax assembly language.
 (Not really necessary because that's the default.)
 * `-c`<br/>Compile to an object file to be linked or dumped.
-* `-fno-asynchronous-unwind-tables -fno-pie`<br/>Remove extra stuff from the generated code so you can see just what the compiler is doing.
+* `-fno-asynchronous-unwind-tables -fno-pie -mpreferred-stack-boundary=2`<br/>Remove extra stuff from the generated code so you can see just what the compiler is doing.
 For details on what these mean see [this article](https://stackoverflow.com/questions/38552116/how-to-remove-noise-from-gcc-clang-assembly-output) and [this article](https://stackoverflow.com/questions/50105581/how-do-i-get-rid-of-call-x86-get-pc-thunk-ax) from StackOverflow.
+* `-fverbose-asm`
 * `-ggdb`<br/>Include debugging symbols

 ### Example